Aspect's experiment

-Aspect's experiment was the first quantum mechanics experiment to demonstrate the violation of Bell's inequalities.
+Aspect's experiment was the first quantum mechanics experiment to demonstrate the violation of Bell's inequalities with photons using distant detectors.
 Its 1982 result allowed for further validation of the quantum entanglement and locality principles.
 It also offered an experimental answer to Albert Einstein, Boris Podolsky, and Nathan Rosen's paradox which had been proposed about fifty years earlier.

+It was the first experiment to remove the locality loophole, as it was able to modify the angle of the polarizers while the photons were in flight, faster than what light would take to reach the other polarizer, removing the possibility of communications between detectors.

-The experiment was led by French physicist Alain Aspect at the École supérieure d'optique in Orsay between 1980 and 1982.
+The experiment was led by French physicist Alain Aspect at the Institut d'optique théorique et appliquée in Orsay between 1980 and 1982.
 Its importance was immediately recognized by the scientific community.
-Although the methodology carried out by Aspect presents a potential flaw, the detection loophole, his result is considered decisive and led to numerous other experiments (the so-called Bell test experiments) which confirmed Aspect's original experiment.
+Although the methodology carried out by Aspect presents a potential flaw, the detection loophole, his result is considered decisive and led to numerous other experiments (the so-called Bell tests) which confirmed Aspect's original experiment.

 For his work on this topic, Aspect was awarded part of the 2022 Nobel Prize in Physics.

-Scientific and historical context

-The experiment must be placed in its historical and scientific context in order to be fully comprehended.
+History

-Entanglement, the EPR paradox and Bell inequalities
+Entanglement and the EPR paradox

-Quantum entanglement

-Quantum entanglement is a phenomenon first theorized by Erwin Schrödinger in 1935.